aybarsnazlica/Splay/README.md

 # Splay

-macOS app to splay/scatter the open windows.
+**Splay** is a macOS menu bar app to splay/scatter the current open windows.